 What Is an Authorized User?

-An authorized user is simply a person the primary cardholder has selected to be added to the credit card account and therefore becomes authorized to make spending transactions on that account.
-Adding an additional user can be cost-effective versus paying an extra annual fee for the additional person to be approved for their own separate card.
+An authorized user is a person the primary cardholder has added to the credit card account and therefore becomes authorized to make spending transactions on that account.
+Adding an additional user can be cost-effective versus paying an extra annual fee for that person to be approved for their own separate card.
 It is also a way to help the user establish credit.

 You could add a family member, close associate, or any other trusted individual to your card and authorize them to make charge transactions on your account.
 You will, however, be solely responsible for any charges made by authorized users.